danny0838/git-store-meta/README.md

 ### Install

-To automatically store metadata before a commit and restore metadata after a checkout, run:
+To automatically store files metadata before a commit and restore metadata after a checkout, run:

     .git/hooks/git-store-meta.pl --install

+The `--directory` (`-d`) option can be provided so that all directories under Git revision control have their metadata stored, too.

+    .git/hooks/git-store-meta.pl --install -d

 This will generate a `pre-commit` and a `post-checkout` hook for the current Git repo.
 Of course you can modify the hooks afterwards to fit your needs better.